Huntsville metropolitan area

-The Huntsville Metropolitan Statistical Area is a metropolitan statistical area on the northern border of Alabama.
-The metro area's principal city is Huntsville, and consists of two counties: Limestone and Madison.
+The Huntsville, AL Metropolitan Statistical Area is a metropolitan statistical area (MSA) on the northern border of Alabama.
+The metro area consists of two counties - Limestone and Madison - anchored by the principal city of Huntsville.
 As of the 2020 United States census, the Huntsville Metropolitan Area's population was 491,723, making it the 2nd-largest metropolitan area in Alabama (behind only the Birmingham metropolitan area) and the 113th-largest in the United States.
+The MSA is a component of the broader Huntsville–Decatur–Albertville, AL–TN Combined Statistical Area.